-The gateways introduced an architectural theme that harmonized with the natural setting of each location and could be carried over into the development of similar areas elsewhere in the park, giving a consistent portfolio published by the National Park Service in 1935.
+The gateways introduced an architectural theme that harmonized with the natural setting of each location and could be carried over into the development of similar areas elsewhere in the park, giving a consistent other entrances through the 1930s.
+It was featured in Park Structures and Facilities, a portfolio published by the National Park Service in 1935.
 (Park Structures and Facilities)

 Chittenden in 1903, and the Nisqually Entrance to Mount Rainier built about 1910, with posts made of massive peeled trunks of native western red cedar.
 No two archways differed as greatly as the Gardiner and Nisqually gates, each reflecting a different method of identity to park structures.
-Administration buildings, which would give the government an identifiable presence in the park, were likewise needed throughout the park system.3 facilities in each park.
+Administration buildings, which would give the government an identifiable presence in the park, were likewise needed throughou the park system.3 facilities in each park.
 He praised the system of hotels, mountain chalets, and teepee camps built by the Glacier Park Hotel Company, and he exclaimed that proprietor John Lewis's hotel on Lake MacDonald in Glacier was "unique in sylvan architecture."
 At Glacier, he also praised the recently improved trail system and noted the attractive designs of shelter cabins along the trails.4